-- Garnish: fresh chopped coriander
+- Garnish: freshly chopped coriander

-Grind the cloves, cinnamon, cardamom, fenugreek, fennel seeds and peppercorns together into a fine powder in a dry coffee grinder or food processor.
+Grind the cloves, cinnamon, cardamom, fenugreek, fennel seeds, and peppercorns together into a fine powder in a dry coffee grinder or food processor.

 Mix the turmeric, red chili (if using), cumin and coriander powders with the above mixture and stir to blend.
 Keep aside for later use.